Lightning-Universe/Triton-Server_component/README.md

 ## Known Limitations

+This component is still in the early stages of development.
+Here are some of the known limitations that are being worked on: If you have issues with any of these or if you find other issues, please create a [Github issue](https://github.com/Lightning-AI/LAI-Triton-Server-Component/issues/new) so we can prioritise them.

 - [ ] When running locally, it requires ctrl-c to be pressed twice to stop all the processes
 - [ ] Running locally requires docker to be installed
 - [ ] Only python backend is supported for the Triton server.
-This means, a lot of optimizations specific to other backends, like TensorRT for example, cannot be utilized with this component yet.
-But that is in the making
+This means, a lot of optimizations specific to other backends, like TensorRT for example, cannot be utilized with this component yet
 - [ ] Not all the features of Triton are configurable through the component yet.
 - [ ] Only four datatypes are supported at the API level (`string`, `integer`, `float`, `bool`)
-- [ ] Providing a pre-created `model_repository` directly to the component is not supported yet
+- [ ] Providing a pre-created Model Repository to the component is not supported yet.
+This means if you have an existing model repository, you cannot use it with this component yet